 Originally from Florida, Anastasia has a Bachelor of Science in Biology from the University of Maryland and a Doctorate in Genetics, with a minor in Sustainable Agriculture, from Iowa State University.
-In her research, Anastasia used both biotech and breeding to enhance nutritional traits in corn and investigated potential unintended effects of genetic engineering.
+In her doctoral research, Anastasia used both biotechnology and breeding to enhance nutritional traits in corn and investigated potential unintended effects of genetic engineering.

 Prior to completing college, Anastasia served as a Preventive Medicine Specialist in the US Army.
 She led a team in public health, occupational health, and environmental inspections.
 She was Program Manager for a West Nile virus surveillance program for the north-eastern US and served as a Department of Defense-certified pest controller, consulting on integrated pest management methods.

-Potential COI: Anastasia occasionally has travel paid for speaking engagements.
+COI: Any mention of a product, organization, or person is for informative purposes only and is not an endorsement.
+Anastasia has occasionally accepted small honoraria or travel reimbursement for speaking engagements.
 She worked for Freshëns Yogurt and Regal Cinemas when she was in high school, but has otherwise been a public servant her entire life.